kosciej/rustyHPSDR/README.md

 You will need to install Rust and Cargo.
 See [Rust install](https://www.rust-lang.org/tools/install) for information on istalling Rust and Cargo.

-# When the application is run it will discovery all the HPSDR compatable deives on the nework interfaces.
+# When the application is run it will discovery all the HPSDR compatable devices on the nework interfaces.

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/discovery.png">